geoyogesh/Security/README.md

 OAuth 2.0(authorization) and OpenID Connect(authentication)
 OAuth 2.0 is an open protocol to allow secure authorization in a simple and standard method for web, mobile and desktop application

-IdentityServer and Azure AD are security token service which impliments these standards. it exposes endpoints as defined by OAuth 2.0 specification.
+IdentityServer, Azure AD and Auth0 are security token service which impliments these standards. it exposes endpoints as defined by OAuth 2.0 specification.

 OpenID Connect is simple identity layer on top of Auth2.0 protocol.
 So OpenID Connect extends OAuth 2.0.